Mahabub2030/Portfolio-Frontend/README.md

 # My Portfolio

-- This project is my **personal portfolio website** designed to showcase Mukit Hossen’s work, projects, and blogs.
+- This project is my **personal portfolio website** designed to showcase Mahabub ALam’s work, projects, and blogs.
 It includes both **public-facing pages** for visitors and a **private dashboard** for the portfolio owner to manage content securely.

 ---